-There was a time in SEO nominally in 2012-2016 where backlinks were the essence of [simple_tooltip content=’This is the content for the tooltip bubble’]SEO[/simple_tooltip]
+There was a time in SEO nominally in 2012-2016 where backlinks were the essence of good SEO.

 If you wanted to rank highly in Google’s index the solution was to build as many links as possible using exact match keywords.
 It was that simple.
 It was all a question of quantity over quality.